MicrosoftDocs/dataexplorer-docs/data-explorer/apache-log4j2-connector.md

 ## Create table and mapping

 Now that you've given permissions to the connector to ingest data, you need to create a target table for the incoming data.
-Your data table should match the incoming data; in this example you use table mapping that corresponds to the data sent from a sample app.
+In this example you use table mapping that corresponds to the data sent from the sample app.

 1. Run the following [table creation command](kusto/management/create-table-command.md) in your query editor: